amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 Now, after reading this entire info. many of you might be thinking, "I should start preparing for GATE or some other exam right now."
 But I would say—stop for a moment.

 As you may have noticed throughout this document, I always prefer data over motivation.
 For GATE CS, more than 2 lakh candidates register this year, but only a small fraction secure admission into the top IITs.
 Before choosing any path, do your own research.
-Connect with students who are already studying at IITs, NITs, or working in the field you want to They usually have a much clearer picture than random people on social media.
+Connect with students who are already studying at IITs, NITs, or working in the field you want to go.They usually have a much clearer picture than random people on social media.
 See in our college there is no such enviorment of GATE or encourangment from college.
 I am able to do thats all together different story .
 Since you are from my college, I am sharing a resource that may help you analyze things better:

-https://docs.google.com/spreadsheets/d/1DhohNBG1uQSc9gYAoCmuQ8dGw6bKaFFwIpmtJGZDHN8/edit?gid=2084501172#gid=2084501172
+[you can open this link after reading] https://docs.google.com/spreadsheets/d/1DhohNBG1uQSc9gYAoCmuQ8dGw6bKaFFwIpmtJGZDHN8/edit?gid=2084501172#gid=2084501172

 For GATE CS 2026, a rough idea is: Out of 100 marks